• Skip to primary navigation

 In health communication, there are different levels of detail, or boundaries, depending on the work you’re editing and the purpose of the content.

-If you’re editing academic papers, there are strict guidelines and style guides you must follow.
+If you’re editing academic papers, there are strict guidelines and medical writing style guides you must follow.
 Your job is mostly ensuring the content meets those guidelines.
 You need a strong consistency mindset.

 If you’re editing someone else’s book chapter or social media post, you need to keep their voice but improve what they’re trying to say.
 And that is not an easy thing to do.